Residencies and Fellowships

 The Mary Free Bed Neurologic Occupational Therapy Fellowship offers advanced post-professional clinical training for occupational therapists seeking to enhance their expertise in neurologic rehabilitation.
 This comprehensive program combines education, research, and hands-on experience in multidisciplinary clinical environments to help fellows excel in their careers.

-Why Choose Our Neurologic Occupational Therapy Fellowship?
+Why choose our Neurologic Occupational Therapy Fellowship?

 Complete Inpatient Rotations